Martin Balsam: Film

 Balsam made his film debut with an uncredited role in On the Waterfront (1954), directed by his Actors Studio colleague Elia Kazan.
 Balsam played an official of the Port Authority of New York and New Jersey investigating mob involvement in the city's waterfront unions.
 His breakthrough role came a few years later, when he played Juror #1 in 12 Angry Men (1957).
 He would collaborate with the film's director, Sidney Lumet, twice more with The Anderson Tapes (1971) and Murder on the Orient Express (1974).

-In 1960, he appeared in one of his best-remembered roles as private investigator Arbogast in Alfred Hitchcock's Psycho, culminating in a scene in which Mrs. Bates chases him down a flight of stairs to stab him to death.
-Along with Gregory Peck and Robert Mitchum, Balsam appeared in both the original Cape Fear (1962), and the 1991 Martin Scorsese remake.
+In 1960, he appeared in one of his best-remembered roles as private investigator Arbogast in Alfred Hitchcock's Psycho, culminating in a scene in which Mrs. Bates surprises him, quickly stabbing him in the chest, at the top of a flight of stairs, which he then falls down, to his death.
+Along with Gregory Peck and Robert Mitchum, Balsam appeared in both the original Cape Fear (1962) and the 1991 Martin Scorsese remake.
 He won an Academy Award for Best Supporting Actor for his role as Arnold Burns in A Thousand Clowns (1965).
 Balsam also performed the original voice of the HAL 9000 computer in 2001: A Space Odyssey.
 He told a journalist in August 1966, "I'm not actually seen in the picture at any time, but I sure create a lot of excitement projecting my voice through that machine.
 And I'm getting an Academy Award winner price for doing it, too."
 After his lines were recorded, director Stanley Kubrick decided "Marty just sounded a little bit too colloquially American," and hired Douglas Rain to perform the role for the released film.